carvel-dev/imgpkg/docs/resources.md

 ## Config Resources

-Imgpkg introduces a few resources to enable working with a bundle.
+`imgpkg` introduces a few resources to enable working with a bundle.

 ### `.imgpkg` directory